Spring Garden Revival

 Integrated Nutrient Management & Organic Fertilizer Options for Marblehead’s Acidic Soils

-- Overseed with improved cultivars needing less nitrogen Use slow-release nitrogen (minimum 50% slow-release fraction) and organic fertilizers (compost-based, feather meal, alfalfa meal) to improve soil biology.
-Apply dolomitic lime (50–100 lbs/1,000 sq ft) to raise pH, with effects over 6–12 months.
-Annual compost topdressing (1/4–1/2 inch) enhances organic matter and soil structure, supporting long-term soil health and reduced fertilizer inputs.
+• Overseed with improved cultivars for lower N needs For acidic soils, use slow-release N (≥50% fraction) and organic fertilizers (compost, feather meal, alfalfa meal).
+Apply dolomitic lime (50–100 lbs/1,000 sq ft) to raise pH, with gradual effect.
+Annual compost topdressing (1/4–1/2 inch) enhances organic matter and soil structure.
+Beneficial microorganism inoculation (mycorrhizal fungi, compost tea) supports long-term soil health and reduced input needs.

 Marblehead Community Development Guidelines for Fertilizer Application & Public Safety Protection